GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 (e.g. on the last iteration of a loop), you can set a conditional snapshot location.

+The server only sends a single snapshot per location.
+This keeps you from being inundated with snapshots from a high volume application.
+If you want to take another snapshot,

 You can generally inspect the values of variables in your own code.
 (In this example, that's code in the `com.google.gct.tutorial` package.)
 However, due to security restrictions in the App Engine sandbox,